secretstartups/handbook/security/security-assurance/observation-remediation-procedure.html.md

 The Observation Management Program at GitLab is used to identify, track, remediate and provide a risk ratings of identified findings, exceptions or deficiencies for any Tier 3 information system risks that are identified as an output of compliance operations or other mechanisms by team members, such as self-identification of a system specific risk.

-This procedure details the remediation process of observations.
+This procedure details the remediation process for observations.

 ## Scope